stuartfowler/CEMT/Documentation/threat-modelling.md

 ### Additional Optional Steps

-In some cases, you may want to have multiple `ThreatEnds` on a single `CEMT Mal-Activity Diagram` to simplify the routing of `ThreatFlows` and `DetectionFlows` around a diagram.
+In some cases, you may want to have multiple `ThreatEnd`s on a single `CEMT Mal-Activity Diagram` to simplify the routing of `ThreatFlow`s and `DetectionFlow`s around a diagram.
 While you can just drag on a new `ThreatEnd` from the drawing palette, this would actually create a new object in the model.
 A cleaner way to do this would be to select the existing `ThreatEnd` object for a particular diagram in the containment tree (you can do this by selecting the object on the drawing and using the `Alt + B` keyboard shortcut) and then dragging that object from the containment tree onto the diagram.
-This will create a second representation of the same object, which can then be used as the sink of multiple `ThreatFlows` and `DetectionFlows` without creating unnecessary object in the model.
+This will create a second representation of the same object, which can then be used as the sink of multiple `ThreatFlow`s and `DetectionFlow`s without creating unnecessary object in the model.

 This technique can also be used to duplicate the representation of any other object in the `CEMT Mal-Activity Diagram` if doing so would make your diagram more understandable.